 DDoS Mitigation Services

-Incapsula’s DDoS mitigation solutions provide complete protection against DDoS attacks of all types, including Layer 3-4 attacks, Layer 7 attacks, and DNS attacks.Mitigation of layer 3-4 DDoS attacks
+Incapsula DDoS mitigation solutions provide complete protection against all types of layer 3-4 attacks and layer 7 DDoS attacks.Mitigation of layer 3-4 DDoS attacks

 Mitigation of layer 7 DDoS attacks